Police powers to stop and search, enter private property and seize goods

 You may be able to take legal action to get a court order for the article(s) to be returned but this would be a complex process, for which legal advice would be needed.

 If you aren't happy with any aspect of police conduct, for example you don't think the police followed the code of practice when they searched you, you can make a complaint.
 In some circumstances you may also be able to take legal action, for example if you feel you were discriminated against.
-See Making a complaint or taking legal action against the police.
+See Complaints and legal action against the police.